Travel the World

 38. Pride in London

 Everyone’s welcome, everyone belongs.
 Every June, London’s awash in rainbow flags to celebrate the Pride Festival, and the city’s lesbian, gay, bisexual, and transgender community.
-The week-long event culminates in the Pride Parade, when participants march through London raising awareness for LGBT+ issues.
+The week-long event culminates in the Pride Parade, when participants march through London raising awareness for LGBTQ+ issues.